exercism/julia/concepts/bitwise-operations/introduction.md

 High-level languages like Julia usually abstract away most of this detail.
 However, a full range of bit-level operations are available in the base language.

+***Note:*** To see human-readable binary output in the REPL, nearly all the examples below need to be wrapped in a `bitstring()` function.
+This is visually distracting, so most occurences of this function have been edited out.

 ## Bit-shift operations

 Integer types, signed or unsigned, can be represented as a string of 1's and 0's.